 We use words and terms such as "aim", "will likely result", "will continue", "contemplate", "seek to", "future", "objective", "goal", "should", "will pursue", "anticipate", "estimate", "expect", "project", "intend", "plan", "believe" and words and terms of similar substance to identify forward-looking statements, but they are not the only way we identify such statements.
-This annual report contains forward-looking statements, including with respect to certain of our plans and current goals and expectations relating to Tenaris's future financial condition and performance.
-Sections of this annual report that by their nature contain forward-looking statements include, but are not limited to, "Business Overview", "Principal Risks and Uncertainties", and "Operating and Financial Review and Prospects".
-In addition to the risks related to our business discussed under "Principal Risks and Uncertainties", other factors could cause actual results to differ materially from those described in the forward-looking statements.
-These factors include, but are not limited to:
+All forward-looking statements are management's present expectations of future events and are subject to a number of factors and uncertainties that could cause actual results to differ materially from those described in the forward-looking statements.
+These factors include the risks related to our business and industry discussed under Item 3.D.
+"Key Information - Risk Factors", including among them, the following:

-- our ability to implement our business strategy and to adapt it adequately to the energy transition or to grow through acquisitions, joint ventures and other investments; - our ability to price our products and services in accordance with our strategy; - trends in the levels of investment in oil and gas exploration and drilling worldwide; - the competitive environment in our business and our industry; - the impact of climate change legislations, increasing regulatory requirements and extensive technology and market changes aimed at transitioning to a lower-carbon economy and reducing greenhouse gas ("GHG") emissions;

-- the physical risks resulting from climate change, including increased severity of extreme weather events and long-term shifts in weather patterns; - our ability to absorb cost increases and to secure supplies of essential raw materials and energy; - our ability to adjust fixed and semi-fixed costs to fluctuations in product demand; - the impact of the COVID-19 pandemic and other crises on the world's economy, the energy sector in general, or our business and operations; - general macroeconomic changes as well as, political, social, public health and other conditions and developments in the countries in which we operate or distribute pipes including developments in connection with the Russia-Ukraine armed conflict; and - changes to applicable laws and regulations, including the imposition of tariffs or quotas or other trade barriers.
+- our ability to implement our business strategy and to adapt it adequately to the energy transition or to grow through acquisitions, joint ventures and other investments; - our ability to price our products and services in accordance with our strategy; - trends in the levels of investment in oil and gas exploration and drilling worldwide; - the competitive environment in our business and our industry; - the impact of climate change legislations, increasing regulatory requirements and extensive technology and market changes aimed at transitioning to a lower-carbon economy and reducing greenhouse gas ("GHG") emissions; - the physical risks resulting from climate change, including increased severity of extreme weather events and long-term shifts in weather patterns; - our ability to absorb cost increases and to secure supplies of essential raw materials and energy; - our ability to adjust fixed and semi-fixed costs to fluctuations in product demand; - the impact of the COVID-19 pandemic and other crises on the world's economy, the energy sector in general, or our business and operations; - general macroeconomic changes as well as, political, social, public health and other conditions and developments in the countries in which we operate or distribute pipes including developments in connection with the Russia-Ukraine armed conflict; and - changes to applicable laws and regulations, including the imposition of tariffs or quotas or other trade barriers.